mmul-it/training/Common/Kubernetes-Admission-Controller.md

 # Lab | Implement a Kubernetes Admission Controller using Trivy

+In this lab you will implement a Kubernetes Admission Controller using Trivy inside a Minikube cluster and then doing the same in a multi node cluster setup.

 ## Requirements

 This exercise is base upon the container [https://quay.io/repository/mmul/trivy-admission-webhook](https://quay.io/repository/mmul/trivy-admission-webhook)